Mechanic & Repair Technologies

 |Race/Ethnicity||Number of Grads|

-Mechanic & Repair Technologies appeals to people across the globe.
-About 2.6% of those with this major are international students.
+Americans aren’t the only ones with an interest in Mechanic & Repair Technologies.
+About 4.3% of those with this major are international students.

 How Much Do Mechanic & Repair Technologies Majors Make?